blockonomics/woocommerce-plugin/README.md

 ## Description ##

+The fastest and easiest way to start accepting Bitcoin payments on your Woocommerce online store.
+Since 2015, Blockonomics has helped thousands of ecommerce sites increase sales by including Bitcoin, Ethereum, Litecoin, and other major altcoins as a payment option for their customers.

+### Blockonomics helps merchants sell more ###
-- Accept bitcoin payments on your website with ease
+- Accept Bitcoin payments on your website with ease
+- Safe and secure transactions
+- No need for exchanges and middle men - coins go directly into your wallet
+- Eliminate chargebacks and fraud

+### Plugin features ###
-- Accept all major altcoins on your website like ETH, XRP, BCH, LTC etc. using inbuilt shapeshift integration
+- Accept BTC and major altcoins on your website like ETH, XRP, BCH, LTC etc. using inbuilt shapeshift integration
-- No security risk, payments go directly into your own bitcoin wallet
 - All major HD wallets like trezor, blockchain.info, mycelium supported
 - No approvals of API key/documentation required
 - Supports all major fiat currencies